Manaslu and Annapurna Circuit Trek – 23 Days

 What’s Included

-• Tribhuwan International Airport transfer ( Airport – Hotel – Airport) in Kathmandu .
+• Pick Up at Tribhuwan International Airport and Transfer to Hotel in Kathmandu .

 • One night hotel accommodation ( Twin share base) in Pokhara with breakfast.